 Coffee Triangle, Coffee Zone Colombia: Things to do

-Things to Do in Pereira, Armenia & Manizales – Coffee Triangle
+Things to Do in Pereira, Armenia and Manizales (Coffee Triangle)

 Pereira, Armenia, and Manizales define Colombia’s iconic Coffee Triangle – a UNESCO World Heritage site and one of the country’s top sustainable coffee-producing regions.
 The “Colombian Tuscany”, with its lush green hills and stunning valleys, is dotted with charming colonial towns, family-run coffee farms, and impressive natural wonders.

 Choosing the perfect base to explore the Coffee Triangle can be tough.
-Pereira, Armenia, Manizales, and the charming town of Salento, all offer unique experiences and are very close to each other.
-Should you immerse yourself in nature near Manizales and Salento, explore the vibrant city life of Pereira – or the pleasant small town atmosphere of Armenia?
+Pereira, Armenia, Manizales, and charming small villages like Salento and Filandia, all offer unique experiences and are very close to each other.
+Should you immerse yourself in nature near Manizales and Salento, explore the city life of Pereira – or the pleasant small town atmosphere of Armenia?

 Santa Rosa de Cabal Waterfalls and Hot Springs, Pereira Attractions

-Photo by jkraft5, Santa Rosa de Cabal Waterfalls and Hot Springs
+Photo by Nicole (Travelhapp), Santa Rosa de Cabal Waterfalls and Thermal Baths

-2. Relax in Parque Olaya Herrera: Admire the old train station at Parque Olaya Herrera and unwind by the lake to connect with nature in a serene environment.
+3. Relax in Parque Olaya Herrera: Admire the old train station at Parque Olaya Herrera and unwind on a tranquil park bench.

-6. Give yourself a treat in the Santa Rosa de Cabal Hot Springs: Nestled in a breathtaking natural setting, these therapeutic hot springs are a sanctuary of relaxation and an easy escape from Pereira.
-The springs located higher up in the mountains offer a particularly serene and pristine atmosphere.
-Tours to Santa Rosa de Cabal from Pereira are usually composed of transport and entrance fee; the price is attractive if you are at least two people.
-Solo travelers may prefer taking the bus from Pereira (approximately 45 min).
+8. Give yourself a treat in the Santa Rosa de Cabal thermal baths: Nestled in a breathtaking natural setting, these therapeutic thermal baths are a sanctuary of relaxation and an easy escape from Pereira.
+Tours to the Santa Rosa de Cabal hot springs from Pereira are usually composed of transport and entrance fee; the price is attractive if you are at least two people.
+Solo travelers may prefer taking the bus from Pereira (approximately 45 min) and then a local bus or jeep (“Willy”) up to the thermal baths in the mountains (ca. 40 min).

 Check out these interesting tours from Pereira you can book on Viator*.